vand3rlinden/vand3rlinden.github.io/content/post/bimi-explained.md

   image: /images/bimi-explained/bimi-explained-front.png
 ---

->_In this post, you'll learn what BIMI is, how it works, and the benefits it brings to your domain, including increased trust and brand visibility._
+>_In this post, you will learn what BIMI is, how it works, and the benefits it brings to your domain, including increased trust and brand visibility._

 In today’s digital age, making a memorable first impression is crucial.
 With the increasing volume of emails, standing out in the inbox can be challenging.
 That’s where BIMI (Brand Indicators for Message Identification) comes in, transforming how brands interact with recipients through email.

-## Why BIMI Matters
+## Why BIMI matters
 BIMI allows your brand’s logo to appear alongside your emails, providing visual trust cues to recipients.
 This simple addition can significantly enhance brand recognition and trust, making your communications more engaging and trustworthy.

-## Getting Started with BIMI
+## Getting started with BIMI
 To begin your BIMI journey, you must first meet certain prerequisites.
 A crucial requirement is having a DMARC policy set to `p=quarantine` or `p=reject` on your organizational domain.
 It’s essential to avoid using `sp=none` or `pct<100` to ensure full protection.

-## How BIMI Works
+## How BIMI works
 BIMI works by using your domain’s DNS records to display your verified logo in the email clients that support BIMI.
 This logo provides recipients with an immediate visual confirmation of your brand’s identity, reducing the risk of phishing and enhancing the overall user experience.

-## Steps to Implement BIMI
+## Steps to implement BIMI
-1. **Authenticate Your Emails**: Ensure that your emails are authenticated using SPF, DKIM, and DMARC.
+1. **Authenticate your emails**: Ensure that your emails are authenticated using SPF, DKIM, and DMARC.
 These protocols verify the legitimacy of your emails and prevent spoofing.

 > For more information about SPF, DKIM, and DMARC, and how to implement a DMARC-compliant domain, see an [earlier blog post](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/).